 Advocating For Your Child

 You might be asking–jeez!
 This is a LOT.
 How can I do all of this?
-This is precisely why I developed the Don’t IEP Alone Academy for parents.
-I can show you all my methods for data collection, reviewing records, communicating and more.
+This is precisely why I developed my online IEP advocacy training for parents.
+I can show you all my methods for data collection, reviewing records, communicating, and more.